-At the request of TSA Management, ACT Geotechnical Engineers Pty Ltd carried out a supplementary geotechnical investigation and a qualitative slope instability risk assessment for the proposed Selwyn Snow Resort Redevelopment, in Cabramurra, NSW.
+At the request of TSA Management, ACT Geotechnical Engineers Pty Ltd carried out a geotechnical investigation and a qualitative slope instability risk assessment for the proposed Selwyn Snow Resort Redevelopment, in Cabramurra, NSW.

-It is understood the project involves the construction of a ~600m resort operations centre, 6 x staff pre-fabricated accommodation buildings, a ~2500m guest facilities building, a wastewater treatment plant, and building a retaining wall to increase the capacity of the water storage dam (quarry).
+It is understood the project involves the construction of a ~600m work shop, 5 x staff pre-fabricated accommodation buildings, and a ~2500m guest facilities building.
 The site is within "Zone G" of the Kosciusko National Parks Alpine Resorts, so under the NSW Department of Planning Geotechnical policy, a geotechnical investigation and slope instability risk assessment is required.
-ACT Geotehcnical Engineers prepared a geotechnical investigation and slope instability risk assessment in July 2020, however, a supplementary investigation was required as the location of the Staff Accommodation was varied, and investigation was required for the waste water plant and quarry.